redpen-cc/redpen-doc/source/extend.rst

 Adding validator is simple - just write a class that extends the abstract class **Validator**.

 Minimally, we just need to implement the "validate" template method.

-The following is the interface.
+The interface is as follows.

 .. code-block:: java